 FAQ 4.
 Can I use pulse oxygen delivered by my portable oxygen concentrator, liquid or compressed gas unit with my SCOOP transtracheal oxygen?
 YES!
 The pressure signal with a SCOOP transtracheal catheter is stronger and clearer than the signal with nasal prongs, so pulse systems cycle more reliably with transtracheal oxygen.
 On an average, transtracheal patients use about half the flow rate that they used when on nasal prongs, and further reductions can be expected with pulse transtracheal delivery.
 These combined reductions allow portable oxygen sources to last longer and/or be lighter.
 We believe that pulse delivery and transtracheal oxygen are a perfect marriage of oxygen conserving technologies (see Pulse Transtracheal Oxygen abstract under References).

-FAQ4.
+FAQ 5.
 How do I find a doctor to perform the procedure?
 Start by asking your primary health care provider.
+Doctors doing the procedure include pulmonologists, interventional pulmonologists, and ENT/Head & Neck surgeons.
 If your doctor isn’t able to advise you about your transtracheal oxygen therapy option, call Customer Service at (303) 790-4766.
 Medicare and private insurance usually cover the cost of the procedure.